-The Grotto is one of the most popular scenic destinations in all of Ontario.
-This is an area of rocky cliffs and carved out caves along the Georgian Bay side of Bruce Peninsula.
+The Grotto, Tobermory is one of the most popular scenic destinations in all of Ontario.
+This is an area of rocky cliffs and carved-out caves along the Georgian Bay side of Bruce Peninsula.
 Although it’s not possible to swim in or explore the caves right now, The Grotto is still beautiful enough to warrant a visit.

 Over the years, The Grotto has grown in popularity (as have the nearby parks and town of Tobermory).
 It is becoming increasingly difficult to experience the beautiful of Bruce Peninsula and The Grotto without feeling like you’re at a zoo.
 So in this guide, I’ll provide you with tips on how to visit The Grotto while avoiding the crowds.

-A grotto is a natural or artificial cave, and the Bruce Peninsula grotto is so spectacular it has been dubbed THE Grotto.
+A grotto is a natural or artificial cave, and The Grotto near Tobermory is so spectacular it has been dubbed THE Grotto.
 Here the turquoise waters of Georgian Bay have carved the soft stones cliffs, leaving behind caves, tunnels and archways.
 The water is so clear here that it appears the rocks below are glowing gold when the sun shines down on them.

 Where is the Grotto?